Ash'arism: Prophets and the unseen

-Ashʿarism and reason
+Ash'arism and reason

 It is said that in the early period, Ash'arites followed a method that combined reason and revelation.
-This is in contrast to the assertion by some Ash'arites that those who believe without thinking (muqallidoon) cannot be true believers.
+This is in contrast to the assertion by some Ash'arites that those who believe without thinking (muqallidun) cannot be true believers.
 This view indicates that believing in religion without using reason and thought is considered invalid according to them.

-Contrary to this, some within the school, such as al-Taftazani, have sometimes stated that revelation also represents knowledge, while Ibn al-Tilimsanī criticized al-Razī, asking what grounds legal rulings if all revelation were mere conjecture, stating that revelation cannot entirely be based on conjecture.
+Contrary to this, some within the school, such as al-Taftazani, have sometimes stated that revelation also represents knowledge, while Ibn al-Tilimsani criticized al-Razi, asking what grounds legal rulings if all revelation were mere conjecture, stating that revelation cannot entirely be based on conjecture.